dotkernel/admin-documentation/docs/book/v6/tutorials/create-book-module-via-dot-maker.md

     * `Allow deleting Books?` (Y): similar to the previous step, this step will generate multiple files:
         * The form used for creation `DeleteBookForm`, the input filter it uses `DeleteBookInputFilter` as well as a singular Input class it uses - `ConfirmDeleteBookInput`
         * The handler that fetches the form `GetDeleteBookFormHandler`
-        * The handler for the POST action `PostDeleteTreeHandler`
+        * The handler for the POST action `PostDeleteBookHandler`
         * The template file used for the form `delete-book-form.html.twig`
     * `Allow editing Books?` (Y): as the previous two cases, multiple files are generated on this step as well:
         * The form used for creation `EditBookForm` and the input filter it uses `EditBookInputFilter`